komodorio/docs/docs/Integrations/Sentry.md

 ### In your deployment.yaml

-We use the value of the environment variable `SENTRY_DSN` to match __Sentry Issue__ events with your service on Komodor.
+We use the value of the environment variable `SENTRY_DSN` to match __Sentry Issue__ events with your services in Komodor.

-Please make sure your K8s deployment has the environment variable `SENTRY_DSN`.
+Make sure your kubernetes deployment has the environment variable `SENTRY_DSN`.

 ### Confirmation

-1. A Sentry Integration tile will be added to the top section of labeled __Installed Integrations__.
+1. A Sentry Integration tile will be added to the top section under __Installed Integrations__.
-1. When everything is ready you’re going to be able to see Sentry events in you service view:
+1. Once completed you will be able to see Sentry events in you services view:
 ![image5](https://user-images.githubusercontent.com/13674505/106886842-0ad5d400-66ed-11eb-9352-2cabb12975a8.png)